Skip to content

 Of course, there are tons of things we could be, do and have.
 But what if we focused on what’s here in the present?
 A shift in perspective towards sufficiency lets us see there are already plenty of blessings.

-Try thinking of one blessing and letting yourself enjoy the sweet feeling that arises.
+Question our consumerist culture.
+Like a muscle, gratitude builds with repetition.
+Think of one blessing and let yourself enjoy the sweet feeling that arises.

 “Water comes from high mountain sources.